canonical/microceph/docs/how-to/perform-site-failover.rst

 .. code-block:: none

-   sudo microceph remote replication rbd promote --remote primary_cluster --yes-i-really-mean-it
+   sudo microceph replication rbd promote --remote primary_cluster --yes-i-really-mean-it

 Here, <remote> parameter helps microceph filter the resources to promote.
 Since promotion of secondary_cluster may cause a split-brain condition in future, it is necessary to pass --yes-i-really-mean-it flag.

-Verify RBD remote replication primary status
+Verify RBD replication primary status
 ---------------------------------------------

 List all the resources on 'secondary_cluster' again to check primary status.

 .. code-block:: none

-   sudo microceph remote replication rbd status pool_one +-----------+------------+------------+---------------------+
+   sudo microceph replication rbd status pool_one +-----------+------------+------------+---------------------+
    | POOL NAME | IMAGE NAME | IS PRIMARY | LAST LOCAL UPDATE   |
    +-----------+------------+------------+---------------------+